How do you know that you are putting yourselves in a position to achieve giving goals in these remarkable times?

 I would have holds on my calendar for meetings to fill with people.
 For the next six weeks I would have ten meetings held.
 This is what setting a priority on my committed time looks like.

 Even when meetings look a bit different, you can still meet with people using tools like Zoom.us.

 Weekly pace.
 If I have ten meetings held in my calendar and schedule five of the slots, my next step is to look at how many of the five meetings have taken place.
 This number is my weekly pace figure.

-We cannot control what people give and no one can tell you with accuracy what another will give.
+We cannot control what people give.
+This may be more true now more than ever.
+And certainly, no one can tell you with accuracy what another will give.
 All we can control is how we are using our time.

 If you have a goal to see a million dollars given, or half of a million dollars given this year, at some point the follow-up list has to show that number is emerging.
 You must see the possibility.

 For example, if you are looking to see a goal of half a million and yet don’t know if you’re going to hit it, or whether you are on track, look to your follow-up list.
 How many people are on it?
 If you have two people, and these two persons are not going to give you half a million dollars, you’re not placing yourself in position.